Tebs-Lab/intro-to-datastructures-algorithms/lesson-plans/08-graph-implementations.md

 # Graph Representations/Implementations

-This class is about how to implement a graph API as well as how to implement BFS, DFS, and Dijkstra's algorithm over a graph API.
+This class is about how to implement a graph API as well as how to implement BFS and DFS over a graph API.

 # Objectives